euvictormonte/Responsive-Web-Design/README.md

-# Cars and Bicycles 🚗🚲
+# Cars and Bicycles Responsive Layout

 A simple **HTML** and **CSS** project that displays product information (cars and bicycles) with prices, descriptions, and purchase buttons.
 The layout is **responsive**, ensuring that images and content automatically adjust to different screen sizes.